Jeangu Macrooy: 2015–2019: Album releases and tours

-2020–present: Eurovision Song Contest
+2020–2022: Eurovision Song Contest and "Summer Moon"

-On January 10, 2020, it was announced that Macrooy would represent the Netherlands in the Eurovision Song Contest 2020 in Rotterdam.
+On 10 January 2020 it was announced that Macrooy would represent the Netherlands in the Eurovision Song Contest 2020 in Rotterdam.
 After the show's cancellation due to the COVID-19 pandemic, it was announced that he would represent the country once again in the Eurovision Song Contest 2021.
 Jeangu is the third Dutch Eurovision act with Surinamese origins, as Humphrey Campbell (Eurovision Song Contest 1992) and Ruth Jacott (Eurovision Song Contest 1993) were also both born in Suriname before moving to the Netherlands.

-On March 4, 2021, Macrooy's 2021 entry "Birth of a New Age" was released.
+On 4 March 2021 Macrooy's entry, entitled "Birth of a New Age", was released.
 The song was the first ever Eurovision entry to feature lyrics in Sranan Tongo.
-As Netherlands was the host country of the 2021 contest, Jeangu was automatically qualified for the final, where he placed 23rd out of 26 participants, receiving 11 points.
+As Netherlands was the host country of the 2021 contest, Jeangu was automatically qualified for the final, where he placed 23rd out of 26 participants, receiving 11 points, all of which were awarded by the juries while he received none from the televote.

+On 11 November 2022 Macrooy released his third studio album, "Summer Moon", which he made together with producer Bud Kolk.
+He drew the album artwork of the album himself, just like he did with the covers of 'Brave Enough' and 'High On You'.
+In terms of sound, Jeangu partly returned to the soulful sound of his debut album, but Summer Moon also has electronic and disco influences.
+The album was nominated for the Edison Pop Awards in the category Best Soul/R&B/Funk album.
+In March 2023, Jeangu released Space.
+The single was named TopSong by NPO Radio 2, the fourth in his career to date.
+Later that year he and his band launched the Summer Moon tour.

+2022- Present: Jesus Christ Superstar, "Young, Awkward & Lonely" and Hadestown.

+At the end of 2023, it was announced that Jeangu will play the role of Jesus in the rock musical Jesus Christ Superstar by Andrew Lloyd Webber and Tim Rice, directed by Ivo van Hove.
+The theater spectacle ran from January 2024 to November 2024 and received rave 5-star reviews in all national newspapers.
+Jeangu was also nominated for Best Performance by a Lead Actor in a Major Musical at the 2024 Musical Awards.

+From June 29, 2025, Jeangu can be seen in the role of Orpheus in the musical 'Hadestown'.
+The Broadway musical will be on show all summer at the Royal Theater Carré in Amsterdam.

+Jeangu’s fourth studio album "Young, Awkward & Lonely", produced by Jasper Zuidervaart (Chef’Special), is scheduled for release in the fall of 2025; the first four singles have already been released and have been positively received.